-Finally, Fugaku's CosmoFlow staging times are highest at 8,192 processors because of 16-way replication of the data set for 8,192 processors (4-way for 16,384).
-This is an extra overhead of model-parallelism that could be avoided by optimizing data reading and broadcasting across MPI ranks.
+Fugaku's CosmoFlow staging times are highest at 8,192 processors because of 16-way replication of the data set for 8,192 processors (4-way for 16,384).
+This is an extra overhead of modelparallelism that could be avoided by optimizing data reading and broadcasting across MPI ranks.

-These observations show that the overhead of staging is application dependent, specifically on data compressibility, but also model architecture and convergence and generally affects smaller systems with fewer number of epochs to converge more than larger ones.
+From these observations we conclude that staging adds an relative overhead that strongly depends on the application, in the sense of data compressibility and model convergence and that smaller systems with fewer number of epochs are generally more sensitive to it than larger ones.

-4.1.2 Analysis of compute time: This subsection presents an analysis of the time spent in training and evaluation, the compute time ($T{compute}$ in eq.
-1), after data staging is completed.
+4.1.2 Analysis of compute time: This subsection presents an analysis of the compute time ( $T{compute}$ in eq.
+1), that is the time spent in training and evaluation, after data staging is completed.
 It represents $\geq 90\%$ of time to solution in CosmoFlow and $\geq 80\%$ in DeepCAM as shown in Figure 1.
+We start with a detailed analysis of CosmoFlow and DeepCAM, before comparing the two.